What is a Ukulele?

 In 1915, during the Panama Pacific International Exposition in San Francisco, California, the ukulele became popular in the United States, becoming one of the most popular world’s fairs the country has ever seen.
 The Royal Hawaiian Quartette, which included guitarists and ukulele players, performed at the Hawaiian Pavilion.
 The music was a huge hit, and the instrument quickly became part of mainland music culture.
 Within five years, vaudeville acts were using it in their shows, and the ukulele had become a staple of the newly popular jazz culture.

-The ukulele has become associated with some of the more unusual and eccentric musicians in recent years, such as Tiny Tim, but it has also been used many mainstream artists.
+The ukulele has become associated with some of the more unusual and eccentric musicians in recent years, such as Tiny Tim, but it has also been used by many mainstream artists.
 Former Beatles Paul McCartney and George Harrison, as well as Jimi Hendrix, Joni Mitchell, and Elvis Presley, were all known to play the instrument.
 The ukulele is most commonly associated with folk and Hawaiian music nowadays.
 It’s a useful instrument because it’s cheap, small, lightweight, and portable.